 However, after the doctor says it was not an emergency, we will cover your additional care only if:

-- you go to a network provider, or - the additional care you get is considered "urgently needed care" and you follow the rules for getting this care.
+- you use a network provider, or - the additional care you get is considered "urgently needed care" and you follow the rules for getting this care.
 (Refer to the next section.)

-I2.
-Urgently needed care
+12. Urgently needed care

 Definition of urgently needed care